beancount/fava/fava/docs/features.md

 command-line tool.
 For an explanation of how these queries work see the [Beancount Query Language Reference](http://furius.ca/beancount/doc/query).

-If you add `query` directives to your beancount file, there'll be a dropdown on the Query report to quickly select them.
+If you add `query` directives to your Beancount file, there'll be a dropdown on the Query report to quickly select them.

 Fava supports downloading the result of these queries in various file formats.